foodfight/showz/whats-cookin/episode_32.md

   * Vagrant plugin for seemless integration w/ vagrant
   * github source location

-* Peter Donald Cookbook Reusability

-* Bryan Berry, cookbook reusability Gangnam Style

 * [Understanding how Multicast Works](http://www.firewall.cx/networking-topics/general-networking/107-network-multicast.html),  redis, elasticsearch, and countless other popular tools use multicast, maybe its time to figure out how it actually works

 * Linsday Holmwood released [Ript](http://holmwood.id.au/~lindsay/2012/11/12/ript-quick-reliable-painless-firewalling/), a Ruby DSL and utility for managing your iptables rules

+* Peter Donald wrote about [cookbook reusability](http://realityforge.org/code/2012/05/12/evolving-towards-cookbook-reusability-in-chef.html) back in May of this year and we covered that post in [episode 14](http://foodfightshow.org/2012/05/episode-14-live-post-mortem-with-david.html).
+After joining us for the recent [Reusable Cookbook Patterns](http://www.youtube.com/watch?v=x0LoqaKbu2g) Hangout, Peter's back with a new blog post on the subject.
+[Reusable Cookbooks Revisited](http://realityforge.org/code/2012/11/12/reusable-cookbooks-revisited.html).
+One thing Peter does really nicely in this post is explore two different approaches:  attribute-driven recipes and LWRPs.

+* Staying on the topic of reusable cookbooks, Bryan Berry also wrote a post titled [How to Write Reusable Chef Cookbooks, Gangnam Style](http://devopsanywhere.blogspot.it/2012/11/how-to-write-reusable-chef-cookbooks.html).
+This is another great exploration of the library and application cookbook pattern.

-* Hangouts - Cookbook Reusability, Release Management, and more to come.
+* Hangouts - [Office Hours](http://www.youtube.com/watch?v=3Y-lpMyG3jA), [Cookbook Reusability](http://www.youtube.com/watch?v=x0LoqaKbu2g), and [Release Management](http://www.youtube.com/watch?v=7E1KcDinD5c), and more to come.
 We are really happy w/ the hangouts so far and would love to hear from you how hangouts could be useful to you.
-Our next hangout is . . .
+Our next hangout is going to be on Tuesday, November 20 at 20:00 UTC, which is 3:00PM Eastern US and 12:00PM Pacific US.
+Check the foodfightshow.org for more details.

 ### Upcoming Meetup Groups and Events